brevzin/cpp_proposals/3549_diverging_expressions/diverging-expressions.md

 Let's imagine what it would look like if C++ also had such a type.
 We'll call it `noreturn_t`.
 It would some interesting properties:

 * You cannot produce an instance of such a type.
 It wouldn't be very divergent otherwise!
-In this case, it's not just that this type isn't constructible, but we would also have to eliminate all of C++'s other clever ways of producing a value (like `reinterpret_cast`).
+In this case, it's not just that this type isn't constructible, but we would also have to eliminate all of C++'s other clever ways of producing a value (like `reinterpret_cast`, `std::bit_cast`, etc.).
 * On the other hand, `noreturn_t` is convertible to any other type (including reference types).
+This is currently impossible to emulate in C++ today, since you cannot make a type that is both convertible to `T` and `T&` for all `T`.
 This also would include function pointer conversions — `auto(*)(T) -> noreturn_t` is convertible to `auto(*)(T) -> U` for all `U`.
 This makes sense from a type-theoretic perspective and makes a lot of other uses just work.

 We would then change the type of a `$throw-expression$` to be `noreturn_t` (instead of `void`).
 This change, coupled with the conversion rule above, means we'd no longer need the special case in conditional expressions.
 Consider: